What is CI-V Scout

 The window is divided into three sections.
 These sections are:

-standard serial port parameters that you have already seen many times in other applications.
-Once you have entered the parameters
+standard serial port parameters that you have probably already seen many times in other applications.
+The CI-V parameters control the period of time before

-the Start button will initiate communications with the device.
-If the device has CI-V transceive mode enabled you should see data appear in the
+Once you have entered the parameters the Connect button will initiate communications with the device.
+If the device has CI-V transceive mode enabled you

 the serial port connection to the device.